aprasad13/ANN_My_Neural_Network/README.md

 # My_Neural_Network
 In this project, I have build a deep neural network, with as many layers as we want!
-You can

 - In this project, I have implemented all the functions required to build a deep neural network.
 - I have used these functions to build a deep neural network for image classification (cat/non-cat)